wenakita/sonicreddragon-docs/docs/contracts/math/hermes-math.md

 ### The Hermès Distribution Model

-The Hermès formula was designed specifically for the Sonic Red Dragon jackpot system with these properties:
+The Hermès formula was designed specifically for the Sonic Red DRAGON jackpot system with these properties:

-1. **Balance**: Finds the optimal balance between jackpot growth and payout frequency
-2. **Scale Sensitivity**: Distribution changes based on jackpot size
-3. **Governance Control**: Parameters d and n allow governance to tune the system
-4. **Stability**: Ensures stable growth even with volatile participation rates
+1.**Balance**: Finds the optimal balance between jackpot growth and payout frequency 2.**Scale Sensitivity**: Distribution changes based on jackpot size 3.**Governance Control**: Parameters d and n allow governance to tune the system 4.**Stability**: Ensures stable growth even with volatile participation rates

 ### Numerical Properties